-In book publicity, we’re prone to using some words too often, it’s that simple.
-In press releases, pitches, phone calls … book publicists sometimes operate like walking clichés.
-We just can't help it.
-I’ve gotten to the point at which I cringe when I hear or read certain phrases or words.
-And I mean cringe when I use them as well, because I’m guilty too.
-I also can't help it sometimes, and I hate that.
+We’re prone to using some words too often in book publicity and marketing, and it’s that simple.
+In press releases, pitches, and phone calls, book publicists sometimes operate like walking clichés.
+We just can’t help it.
+I’ve gotten to the point where I cringe when I hear or read certain phrases or words.
+And I mean cringe when I use them because I’m guilty too.
+I also can’t help it sometimes, and I don’t like that.
 As a book marketing firm, all we do is deal with language and use it all the time.
-Well, I guess everyone has to use language, so forget the previous sentence … but I digress ...
+I guess everyone has to use language, so forget the previous sentence … but I digress.

 I want to rant and scream like a combination of Lewis Black and Sam Kinison when I hear these overused words and phrases.
 And I want to kick myself in the butt every time I use them.
 So please, allow me to vent.

 This one, for some reason, really ticks me off.
 It just does.
 Boss: “John, how did that pitch work for the Smith book,” John: “Oh man, it’s crickets out there.”
 Ughh.
-I get it, when things are quiet you don't hear anything but crickets, but it’s stupid because you’re still hearing something.
-So just please say, “there’ s been nothing.”
+I get it; when things are quiet, you don’t hear anything but crickets, but it’s stupid because you’re still hearing something.
+So please say, “there’ s been nothing.”

-Ok, let’s all agree that when something causes something big to happen, we just say. it’s going to “have a big impact.”
+OK, let’s all agree that when something causes something big to happen, we say it will “have a big impact.”

 This one is just stupid, in my sophisticated, professional opinion.
 I don’t want to talk about it.

 Watching election news is painful enough.
-One day I counted the use of the word “narrative” on a one hour TV news show … it was used 19 times.
+One day I counted the word “narrative” on a one-hour TV news show 19 times.

 Isn’t narrative a story told in some detail?
 Just stop using it.
 It’s annoying.

-Robust is the kind of word that was really cool when whoever first started using it in a business contest.
+Robust is the kind of word that was cool when whoever first started using it in a business contest.
 But it’s not cool anymore.
-It’s one of the worst offenders, that is, if a word can actual “be” an offender.
+It’s one of the worst offenders if a word can actually “be” an offender.